Religion in the Inca Empire: Mummification

 Inca mummies were seen as possessing agency, not really alive nor dead, more of an animated death.
 Terence D'Altroy said that, “royal mummies ate, drank, visited one another, sat at council, and judged weighty questions.”
 Mummies participated in ceremonial roles that allowed them to be consulted as advisors in times of distress.
 Originally kept on royal estates, the descendants eventually thought that by staying in his own house, a mummy could be better served and watched over.
 The mummies played such an important role in politics that there are instances of mummies being married.
-One such story is that Washkar had his mother marry his father’s mummy in order for him to receive a legitimate ruling claim.
+One such story is that Washkar had his mother marry his father's mummy in order for him to receive a legitimate ruling claim.

 Upon the arrival of the Spanish, the Inca started to hide the bodies of the kings and become more secretive with their worship, as stated by Juan de Betanzos.
 After being appointed, Polo do Ondegardo and his men found most of the mummified kings and took their bodies along with other ritualistic items such as their huaques, or their statues.
 A popular thought is that Ondegardo had the bodies buried in or around Cuzco in secret so that they would not be uncovered and worshipped again.
-Garcilaso de la Vega visited Ondegardo’s house and was shown an assembly of embalmed kings and attested to the degree of their preservation: “The bodies were perfectly preserved without the loss of hair of the head or brow or an eyelash.
-They were dressed as if they had been in life, with Ilautus (royal headbands) on their heads… their hands were crossed across their breast.”.
+Garcilaso de la Vega visited Ondegardo's house and was shown an assembly of embalmed kings and attested to the degree of their preservation: “The bodies were perfectly preserved without the loss of hair of the head or brow or an eyelash.
+They were dressed as if they had been in life, with Ilautus (royal headbands) on their heads... their hands were crossed across their breast.”.
 The mummies were afterwards sent to the viceroy for him to see them and then afterwards they were brought back to Cuzco and thought to be secretly buried.
-The viceroy stored the mummies in the Hospital of San Andres in Lima because he was “a major benefactor of it”.
+The viceroy stored the mummies in the Hospital of San Andrés in Lima because he was “a major benefactor of it”.
 Since the hospital was solely for the Spanish residents, they were likely on display for the citizens to view, away from the natives.